Nuitka/Nuitka/README.rst

 Unexpected Slowdowns
 ====================

-Using the Python DLL, like standard CPython does can lead to unexpected slowdowns, e.g. in uncompiled code that works with Unicode strings.
+Using the Python DLL, like standard CPython does, can lead to unexpected slowdowns, e.g. in uncompiled code that works with Unicode strings.
 This is because calling to the DLL rather than residing in the DLL causes overhead, and this even happens to the DLL with itself, being slower,